awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Origin Response Timeout \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)<a name="DownloadDistValuesOriginResponseTimeout"></a>

  The origin response timeout , also known as the origin read timeout or origin request timeout, applies to both of the following values:
 + The amount of time, in seconds, that CloudFront waits for a response after forwarding a request to a custom origin
 + The amount of time, in seconds, that CloudFront waits after receiving a packet of a response from the origin and before receiving the next packet

 The default timeout is 30 seconds\.
 You can change the value to between 4 and 60 seconds\.
 If you need a timeout value outside that range, [request a change to the limit](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

+**Tip**
+If you want to increase the origin response timeout value because viewers are experiencing HTTP 504 status code errors, consider exploring other ways to eliminate those errors before changing the timeout value\.
+See the troublehooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.

 CloudFront behavior depends on the HTTP method in the viewer request:
 + `GET` and `HEAD` requests – If the origin doesn't respond before the read timeout elapses or if the origin stops responding for the configured timeout, CloudFront drops the connection and tries two more times to contact the origin\.
 After the third try, if the origin doesn't respond before the read timeout elapses, CloudFront doesn't try again until it receives another request for content on the same origin\.
 + `DELETE`, `OPTIONS`, `PATCH`, `PUT`, and `POST` requests – If the origin doesn't respond before the read timeout elapses, CloudFront drops the connection and doesn't try again to contact the origin\.
 The client can resubmit the request if necessary\.

 ### Origin Keep\-alive Timeout \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)<a name="DownloadDistValuesOriginKeepaliveTimeout"></a>